 (Read more: Estate Tax Train Law in the Philippines)

-In addition to the changes in the computation of estate tax, here is the other effect of train law on the administrative procedures:
+Besides the changes in the computation of estate tax, here is the other effect of train law on the administrative procedures:

 Donor’s tax under train law made it easier to compute the donor’s tax.
 This tax reform repeals the eight-bracket schedule with rates from two percent (2%) to fifteen percent (15%).
 This new tax reform set a single donor’s tax rate of six (6) percent of total gifts above 250, 000.
-This tax rate applied both stranger and non-stranger.
+This tax rate applied to both strangers and non-stranger.

-This new donor’s tax under train law removes dowries or gifts made by parents to each of their legitimate, recognized natural or adopted children on account of marriage.
-Lastly, any donative free-sale, exchange, or other transfer of property made in the ordinary course of business shall be considered as made for an adequate and full consideration in money or money’s worth and is therefore not subject to donor’s tax.
+This new donor’s tax under train law removes dowries or gifts made by parents to each of their legitimate, recognized natural, or adopted children on account of marriage.
+Last, any donative free-sale, exchange, or other transfer of property made in the ordinary course of business shall be considered as made for an adequate and full consideration in money or money’s worth and is therefore not subject to donor’s tax.